Dear Three Notch Century participant,

-The minimum cost for each participant varies based on the days they will be riding.
+The cost for each participant varies based on the number of days they will be riding.
 The registration fee covers all food, lodging (for two and three day riders), signature event item and support.
-Riders can choose to fundraise for the entry fee or pay it out of pocket.
-The entry fee is required to be paid upon registration.
+Riders will pay the registration fee to help underwrite the costs of the ride.
+The registration fee is required to be paid upon registration.
 There is a $100 minimum for the Three & Two day options.
 Participants are encouraged to raise additional funds to support Northeast Passage’s adaptive sports programs.
-The highest individual fundraiser will be awarded a significant prize.

 2. How do I set up an online page?